5 Things to Know Before Hunting Fallow in Italy

 By Joe Wildman, Ridgewalker Expeditions

-2. Timing Is Everything
+2. Timing Is Key

-4. Fallow Deer Will Test You
+4. It Will Test You

-5. Book Early — These Hunts Are Rare
+5. These Hunts Are Limited

-For hunters used to chasing moose in Alaska or buffalo in Africa, Italy offers something different — a hunt rooted in history, where every moment feels like part of a story bigger than yourself.
+Italy offers something different, a hunt shaped by history, where every moment feels like part of a bigger story.
 If you want to experience it, come ready to hunt hard, eat well, and walk away with memories that last a lifetime.

 👉 Bookings for Ridgewalker’s 2026 Fallow Hunts in Tuscany open on November 15.